-Applicants also need to be aware that upon admission to a health science program with a clinical component, the clinical agency may require a criminal background check and/or drug testing prior to participation in clinical practice experiences.
-McDowell Technical Community College does not guarantee that institutions with student training affiliations will accept any student for training in any clinical program.
+Applicants need to be aware that upon admission to a health science program with a clinical component, the clinical agency may require a criminal background check and/or drug testing prior to participation in clinical practice experiences.
+McDowell

+Technical Community College does not guarantee that institutions with student training affiliations will accept any student for training in any clinical program.
 Furthermore, the inability to complete the clinical portion of the program will result in course failure and dismissal from the program.
-Applicants for initial licensure in North Carolina must have a criminal background check.
+In accordance with the NC General Statute 90-171-48 applicants for initial licensure in North Carolina must have a criminal background check.
 Applicants with criminal convictions may have limited licensure and employment opportunities.